 The crèche is arranged so that babies and small toddlers can be looked after for the whole of the service.
 Sometimes, the brass band or orchestra accompany the singing on special occasions.

-Communion is offered as part of the morning and evening services, usually once a month, and is open to all who have accepted Jesus Christ as their personal saviour.
+Communion is offered every six weeks or so, and is open to all who have accepted Jesus Christ as their personal saviour.
 Those who wish to participate go forward to receive the bread and alcohol free wine.

 Sometimes we have a "Worship Together" service on a Sunday morning.
 These enjoyed by all ages though particularly designed for families, with breakfast provided in the church hall from 9:30am.